Lil Mosey: 2020: Rise to mainstream popularity with "Blueberry Faygo" and feature run

 On January 31, 2020, Mosey was featured on "Safe With Me", a song from Puerto Rican rapper Eladio Carrión's debut studio album Sauce Boyz.
 On February 7, 2020, Mosey released the single "Blueberry Faygo", after it garnered traction and went viral after being leaked on streaming platform Spotify throughout 2019.
-The song debuted at number 62 on the Billboard Hot 100, tying with "Stuck in a Dream".
 It later became his highest-peaking song on the Billboard Hot 100, peaking at number 8 and charting well internationally.
-Certified Hitmaker was reissued on the same day to include "Blueberry Faygo", the only addition on the tracklist.
-The song's music video premiered a month later on Lyrical Lemonade, and has amassed almost 300 million views since then.
-It has also gone on to become one of the most viewed music videos on the channel, together with "Noticed".
-This was notably Mosey's fourth collaboration with Cole Bennett, after 2018's "Noticed" and "Kamikaze", and 2019's "Bust Down Cartier".

-On March 11, Mosey was featured on Jamaican record producer Rvssian's single "Only The Team", which also features fellow American rapper Lil Tjay.
-On June 19, Mosey was featured on Canadian singer Tate McRae's song "vicious".
-Five days later on June 24, Mosey was featured on "WRONG", the third track on Australian rapper The Kid LAROI's debut commercial mixtape F*ck Love.
-The song's music video, directed by American social media personality Logan Paul, premiered on September 18 and has been viewed over 60 million times.
-"WRONG" peaked at number 9 on the US Bubbling Under the Hot 100 and number 98 on the Canadian Hot 100.
 On June 26, Mosey released the song "Back at It", featuring fellow American rapper Lil Baby, as the first single of the deluxe edition of Certified Hitmaker.
 The song charted at number 9 on the US Bubbling Under the Hot 100.
 The deluxe's second single, "Top Gone", was released on August 5, featuring Puerto Rican rapper Lunay.
-On August 9, Mosey was included on the remix of Past Life, a single by American singer Trevor Daniel, which also features American singer Selena Gomez.
 The deluxe edition of Certified Hitmaker, marketed as Certified Hitmaker (AVA Leak), was released on August 14, 2020.
 It includes the two singles as well as three additional tracks.
-On August 28, Mosey was featured on "Lost Me", the third track on American record label Internet Money's debut studio album B4 the Storm, which also features fellow American rappers Iann Dior and Lil Skies.